carla-simulator/rllib-integration/README.md

 This repository is organized as follows:

-* **rllib_integration** contains all the infraestructure used to set up the CARLA server, clients and the training and testing experiments.
-Additionally, if you want to create your own pseudosensor, check out **sensors/birdview_manager.py**, which is a simplified version of [CARLA's no rendering mode](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/no_rendering_mode.py).
+* **rllib_integration** contains all the infrastructure used to set up the CARLA server, clients and the training and testing experiments.
+Additionally, if you want to create your own pseudo-sensor, check out **sensors/birdview_manager.py**, which is a simplified version of [CARLA's no rendering mode](https://github.com/carla-simulator/carla/blob/master/PythonAPI/examples/no_rendering_mode.py).

 * **aws** has the files needed to run this in an AWS instance.
 Specifically, the **aws_helper.py** provides several functionalities that ease the management of the EC2 instances, including their creation as well as retrieving and sending data.
 Check the next section to show how to use it

-* **dqn_example**, as well as all the **dqn_*** files provide an easy to understand example on how to use the tools available at the previously explained folder.
+* **dqn_example**, as well as all the others **dqn_*** files, provide an easy-to-understand example on how to use the tools available at the previously explained folder.

 ## Running the repository locally